Testosterone regulations in women's athletics: Controversy at the 2016 Olympics

-The suspension of the IAAF test for hyperandrogenism led to controversy in the Rio 2016 Olympic Games, in particular related to the participation and performance of South African middle distance runner Caster Semenya.
-Competitors Lynsey Sharp and Joanna Jóźwik spoke out about their belief that Semenya has a competitive advantage, Jóźwik (who finished fifth) reportedly claimed that she was the "first European" and "second white" to finish the race, putting into doubt not just Semenya's gold medal result but also that of the (also African) silver and bronze medallist, who were not known at the time to have hyperandrogenism although silver medalist Francine Niyonsaba later confirmed her hyperandrogenism in a 2019 interview.
-Many bioethicists and gender equality advocates argue that preventing women with higher levels of testosterone from competing in athletic events exclusively for women is a form of discrimination, penalizing athletes for the natural trait of their bodies, much akin to the natural advantage possessed by taller basketball players or marathoners who train at higher altitudes.
+The suspension of the IAAF test for testosterone levels led to controversy in the Rio 2016 Olympic Games, in particular related to the participation and performance of South African middle distance runner Caster Semenya.
+Competitors Lynsey Sharp and Joanna Jóźwik spoke out about their belief that Semenya has a competitive advantage.
+This brought into question the legitimacy of the silver and bronze medallists who were suspected of also having XY-specific Disorders of sex development (DSD) like Semenya.
+Silver medalist Francine Niyonsaba later confirmed having an XY-specific DSD in a 2019 interview.

 2017 testosterone study

 The 2015 interim CAS ruling gave the IAAF two years to find evidence that endogenous (as distinct from exogenous, aka doping) testosterone is a benefit to female athletes.
-This was published 10 July 2017, just before two years from the ruling.
+This was published 10 July 2017, almost two years from the ruling.

 The study found that there was no correlation between endogenous testosterone and sporting performance for women in most events.
 However, for the 400m, 400m hurdles, 800m, hammer and pole vault, a correlation was shown.

 The study covered the 2011 and 2013 World Championships.
 Further to a previous study by the same author covering the 2011 WCs only, where it was noted that there were several samples with testosterone above the normal female level, at least five due to doping, and at least five due to an intersex condition, the 2013 WC was found to have no cases of athletes with high testosterone, as the IAAF rules were being enforced at that time.
-An accompanying opinion noted that DSD athletes were 140 times more represented in female athletics than in the wider population.
+An accompanying opinion noted that intersex athletes were 140 times more represented in female athletics than in the wider population.